Horus: Conflict between Horus and Set

-Egyptologists have often tried to connect the conflict between the two gods with political events early in Egypt's history or prehistory.
+In many versions of the story, Horus and Set divide the realm between them.
+This division can be equated with any of several fundamental dualities that the Egyptians saw in their world.
+Horus may receive the fertile lands around the Nile, the core of Egyptian civilization, in which case Set takes the barren desert or the foreign lands that are associated with it; Horus may rule the earth while Set dwells in the sky; and each god may take one of the two traditional halves of the country, Upper and Lower Egypt, in which case either god may be connected with either region.
+Yet in the Memphite Theology, Geb, as judge, first apportions the realm between the claimants and then reverses himself, awarding sole control to Horus.
+In this peaceable union, Horus and Set are reconciled, and the dualities that they represent have been resolved into a united whole.
+Through this resolution, the order is restored after the tumultuous conflict.Egyptologists have often tried to connect the conflict between the two gods with political events early in Egypt's history or prehistory.
 The cases in which the combatants divide the kingdom, and the frequent association of the paired Horus and Set with the union of Upper and Lower Egypt, suggest that the two deities represent some kind of division within the country.
 Egyptian tradition and archaeological evidence indicate that Egypt was united at the beginning of its history when an Upper Egyptian kingdom, in the south, conquered Lower Egypt in the north.
 The Upper Egyptian rulers called themselves "followers of Horus", and Horus became the tutelary deity of the unified polity and its kings.
 Yet Horus and Set cannot be easily equated with the two halves of the country.
 Both deities had several cult centers in each region, and Horus is often associated with Lower Egypt and Set with Upper Egypt.
 Other events may have also affected the myth.
 Before even Upper Egypt had a single ruler, two of its major cities were Nekhen, in the far south, and Nagada, many miles to the north.
 The rulers of Nekhen, where Horus was the patron deity, are generally believed to have unified Upper Egypt, including Nagada, under their sway.
 Set was associated with Nagada, so it is possible that the divine conflict dimly reflects an enmity between the cities in the distant past.
 Much later, at the end of the Second Dynasty (c.
 2890–2686 BCE), Pharaoh Seth-Peribsen used the Set animal to write his serekh name in place of the falcon hieroglyph representing Horus.
-His successor Khasekhemwy used both Horus and Set in the writing of his serekh.
-This evidence has prompted conjecture that the Second Dynasty saw a clash between the followers of the Horus king and the worshippers of Set led by Seth-Peribsen.
+His successor Khasekhemwy used both Horus and Set in the writing of his serekh after reuniting Ehypt.
+This evidence has prompted conjecture that the Second Dynasty saw a clash between the followers of Horus led by Khasekhem (Khasekhemwy's name pre-reunification) and the worshippers of Set led by Seth-Peribsen.
 Khasekhemwy's use of the two animal symbols would then represent the reconciliation of the two factions, as does the resolution of the myth.